Single You Will Be the Married You

 The Grass Is Truly Greener in Jesus

 We’ve all heard the saying, “The grass is always greener on the other side of the fence.”
-The saying is meant to address mankind’s discontentment with his or her current position or plight.
+The saying is meant to address man’s discontentment with his current position or plight.
 We all think that we’d be happier if we were in a different set of circumstances.
 The same is true for our marital status.
 Most of us know singles who want to be married or married people who want to be single again.
 Why?
 We think our current state of discontentment is external rather than internal.

 Discontentment with present circumstances is near the root of every single person’s expectation that marriage will instantly change them.
 Marriage has gradually become their Holy Spirit and the wedding day has become their Pentecost.
-But after the wedding day has passed and the honeymoon phase fades — they discover the ceremony lacks the saving and sanctifying power they need, and they’re still the same sinful person they were when they were single.
+But after the wedding day has passed and the honeymoon phase fades, they discover the ceremony lacks the saving and sanctifying power they need, and they’re still the same sinful person they were when they were single.

 Are you expecting marriage to miraculously change you?
 Married you will be the same you.

-It is spiritually and eternally irresponsible to put off the business of killing sin as a single — in hopes that a different life (marriage) will make one holier and happier.
+It is spiritually and eternally irresponsible to put off the business of killing sin as a single in hopes that a different life (marriage) will make one holier and happier.
 Only Jesus can make us happy.
-Regardless of our current circumstances, the grass can be greener with Jesus.
+Regardless of our current circumstances, the grass is greener with Jesus.
 Run to him.
 Repent of your sins.
 Drink from the only fountain that can quench the thirst that is inside of us all.

 No, marriage will not instantly change you.
 God, because of Christ and through his Holy Spirit, will change you when you’ve surrendered yourself to him, whether married or unmarried.